 It's often easier to keep a facade that keeps us displaying a face of contentment and joy.

-When let our shadow run the show and find ourselves operating from fear, anger or lack, we generally tend to be coming from survival and not tapped into our essential nature, or our higher self.
+When letting our shadow run the show we find ourselves operating from fear, anger, or lack.
+We generally tend to be coming from survival and not tapped into our essential nature, or our higher self.